 - an accounting period ends and a new one begins when a company commences to be wound up.

 Insufficient Information to Determine Accounting Period - ICTA88/S751(4)-(5)

 In some cases there is insufficient information to establish the correct accounting period of a company resident outside the United Kingdom.
 In these circumstances the Board may by notice, specify an appropriate accounting period not exceeding twelve months.
 If, following such a notice, further information becomes available, to show the true accounting period the notice is amended.
-Further guidance may be obtained, in cases of difficulty, from Business International: Outward Investment Team - see INTM256830.
+Further guidance may be obtained, in cases of difficulty, from CSTD Business, Assets & International Base Protection Policy team - see INTM256830.

 Accounting Periods beginning on or after 3 December 2004

 SI 2005/185 amended The Controlled Foreign Companies (Excluded Countries) Regulations 1988 for accounting periods beginning on or after 3 December 2004.